eGain/egain-conversation-hub-sentiment-analysis/README.md

 **Note**
 1. Chats with anonymous customers will not be processed.
-2. Only chats in English will be processed.
+2. In this sample, only chats in English will be processed .
 3. The generated HTML will be stored in ${S3_bucket}/chat/sentiment-analysis/output

 **Getting Started**